scverse/scvi-tools/docs/user_guide/models/diagvi.md

 - Explicit graph specification: \
 For full control, pass a `torch_geometric.data.Data` object directly.

+The graph decoder encourages embeddings $v_i$ and $v_j$ of linked features to be close in latent space, with strength modulated by edge weights and signs.
+Unrelated features are pushed apart.

+### Unbalanced optimal transport

+### Classifier

 ## Descriptive model
 <span style="color:red"> TODO: plate model </span>